The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 Use <h3> for subheadings etc…

-CSS can then be applied for defining the visual language for each level
+CSS can then be applied to define the visual language for each level

-Adding an ability that skips to main content will also aid usability.
-In that sense you don’t have to listen to the global navigation at the beginning of each page.
-Once you’ve tried it, it will be become self-explanatory.
+Adding an ability that skips to the main content will also aid usability.
+In that sense, you don’t have to listen to the global navigation at the beginning of each page.
+Once you’ve tried it, it will become self-explanatory.

 No one will read every word on every page.
-Instead we normally looking for the general summary.
+Instead, we normally look for the general summary.
 Screen reader users are no different from the rest of us.
-Experienced users often like to speed up the reading rate to 300 words per minute or more, which their equivalent of scanning the page [11].
+Experienced users often like to speed up the reading rate to 300 words per minute or more, which their equivalent to scanning the page [11].

-The BBC are good produce good examples of page structures that are both visually ease to interpret and helps assistive technologies.
-The text size and heading level are proportioned appropriately in terms of their importance, and are in presented in order.
+The BBC produce good examples of page structures that are both visually easy to interpret and help assistive technologies.
+The text size and heading level are proportioned appropriately in terms of their importance, and are presented in order.
 Visually, it’s easy to scan and pick out what you would like.

 Having a style guide with rules for use by the team will reinforce consistency for images and alternative text, form labels, and headings across a site or system.
 There should also be a peer review in place to ensure the implementation is correct.